Hermzy14/farmingSim/protocol.md

 1. **MessageFormatError**:
    - Caused by receiving a message in an unexpected format.
-   - The sensor/actuator nodes should handle this by logging the error, and itgnore the message if it cannot be parsed.
+   - The sensor/actuator nodes should handle this by logging the error, and ignore the message if it cannot be parsed.
    Then send an error response back to the control-panel node.
    - Control-panel node should notify the user about the error ("Invalid response from sensor node") then we ask user if we should retry sending the message.